stansw/azure-docs/articles/iot-central/howto-create-analytics.md

 manager: peterpr
 ---

-# How to use analytics to analyze your device data
+# How to use analytics to visualize your device data

 *This article applies to operators, builders, and administrators.*

-Azure IoT Central provides rich analytics capabilities to make sense of large amounts of data from your devices.
+Azure IoT Central provides rich data visualization capabilities to make sense of large amounts of data from your devices.
 To get started, visit **Analytics** on the left navigation menu.

   ![IoT Central navigation to analytics](media/howto-create-analytics/analytics-navigation.png)